hongchengyao/fine-mapping_document/docs/caviarbf_R.md

-# caviarbf
-## R version
+# CAVIARBF R version
 Since the documentation of caviarbf is not clear enough and sometimes mixes with the documentation of the C++ version and the R version this documentation serves as a supplement

+---

-### Dependencies
+## Dependencies
 The R version depends on `Rcpp`, `RcppEigen` and `glmnet`, remember to install these package before installing caviarbf

 !!!
 Warning

     By 2018-06-28, there is an error when using the lastest version of `glmnet` (2.0-16).
 According to the [author's own explanation](https://bitbucket.org/Wenan/caviarbf/issues/2/error-running-test_packager), "This is a problem with the latest glmnet update.
 So far glmnet 2.0-10 seems to be working.
-I will try to see whether I can make it work with the latest glmnet (2.0-13)
+I will try to see whether I can make it work with the latest glmnet (2.0-13)"

     When testing with `glmnet` (2.0-10), there is no error

-### Software Detail
+## Software Detail
 Following information are copied from caviarbf R package help directly

 Please type `?caviarbfFineMapping` in R for the usage of the interface.
-#### Usage
+### Usage

     caviarbfFineMapping(lociListFile, maxCausal, nSample, priorType01 = 0,
     priorValue = c(0.1, 0.2, 0.4), exact = T, eps = 0, useIdentityMatrix = F,